Financial Help for Health Insurance See if you can get financial help with the costs of your health insurance.

 Cost-sharing subsidy –

-under the health care law, low- and moderate-income families may be eligible for financial help to pay for some of their health care costs.
+For plans sold through the Health Insurance Marketplace, low- and moderate-income families may be eligible for financial help to pay for some of their health care costs.
 Cost-sharing subsidies will help lower the deductible, copayments and coinsurance for people who qualify for this help.

 Federal poverty level (FPL) –